isard-vdi/isard/README.md

 Now you can connect with an example UI (coming soon)

-## Acknowledgement
+## Acknowledgements

 Initially forked from https://github.com/johnzhd/guacamole_client_go which is a direct rewrite of the Java Guacamole client.
 This project no longer resembles that one but it helped it get off the ground!

+Some of the comments are taken directly from the official Apache Guacamole Java client.